netdata/netdata/docs/cloud/visualize/overview.md

 ## Persistence of composite chart settings

-Of course you can [change the filtering or grouping](https://github.com/netdata/netdata/blob/master/docs/cloud/visualize/interact-new-charts.md) of metrics in the composite charts that aggregate all these instances, to see only the information you are interested in, and save that view in a custom dashboard.
+Of course you can [change the filtering or grouping](https://github.com/netdata/netdata/blob/master/docs/cloud/visualize/interact-new-charts.md) of metrics in the composite charts that aggregate all these instances, to see only the information you are interested in, and save that tab in a custom dashboard.

 When you change a composite chart via its definition bar, Netdata Cloud persists these settings in a query string attached to the URL in your browser.
 You can "save" these settings by bookmarking this particular URL, or share it with colleagues by having them copy-paste it into their browser.